 What does VCAT consider when making a decision?

-The Act states that, in order to prevent criminal activity in the cultivation and processing of low-THC cannabis, VCAT must not issue an authority to an applicant unless satisfied that:
+The Act states that, in order to prevent criminal activity in the cultivation and processing of low-THC cannabis, the Secretary must not issue an authority to an applicant unless satisfied of all the following:

 - the applicant or any associate of the applicant has within the 10 years preceding the application not been found guilty of a serious offence